Certifications and learning

 A few weeks ago, Brent Ozar blogged about certifications.
 Reading it encouraged me to look into what Microsoft offered.
 Due to the COVID-19 pandemic, like many others, I’ve been stuck at home on top of already having a work from home job.
 So I might as well do something productive with all of this free time I have.

 I started researching into the Microsoft certifications to see what certs best fit my current career path.
 To my surprise, I found that the certification I was interested in — MCSA: SQL 2016 Database Development — was going to be retired on Jan 31st 2021 and at the time, it was Jan 12th…19 days to take and pass two exams (70-761, 70-762).
-Not only that…but this would be my ONLY chance to ever take them, after that, they’d be retired, no re-takes.
+Not only that…but this would be my ONLY chance to ever take them, after that, they’ll be retired, no re-takes.
 But one of the things Brent mentioned in his blog post was “No matter why you want the exam, just take it first.”.
 So…that’s what I decided to do, win or lose.

 The exams were $165 each.
 I figured worst case scenario, I fail both exams, I’m out $330…but I still learn a ton in the course of preparing for the exams.